Homemade Pasta from Scratch: A Simple 2-Ingredient Recipe

 Can I use fresh pasta for lasagna?

-Absolutely β fresh lasagna sheets are a game-changer.
+Absolutely: fresh lasagna sheets are a huge time-saver.
 Roll the dough thin, cut to fit your pan, and you don’t even need to pre-boil them.
 Layer directly with sauce and homemade ricotta.
 The noodles cook in the oven from the moisture in the sauce.

 How does homemade pasta compare in cost?